seif899/watch-party/README.md

-web app that allows room members to watch a video in sync using web sockets
+web app that allows room members to watch a video in sync using web sockets.